Shamseddin Mojabi: Life in France

 Mojabi initially travelled to London to have heart surgery, and to enroll at a university.
 There Mojabi managed to find a heart specialist who could carry out the operation, however as the operation in the UK was very costly, Mojabi travelled to Paris.

 Mojabi enrolled at the Sorbonne in the Faculty of Sciences at the Institut Henri Poincaré, and became engrossed in his studies.
 In France he was able to use his previously unused insurance premiums for pay for his hospital costs.
 For 9 months, until August 1965 Mojabi remained in hospital.
 Whilst in hospital he studied and following his release passed two pre-doctorate diplomas in Applied Mechanics and Thermodynamics.
 This allowed Mojabi to enrol in the doctorate program.
 After 3 years, Mojabi completed a doctorate with a "Très honorable avec félicitations" distinction in 1967, with a PhD entitled "Buckling of reinforced concrete columns hinged at both ends".

 During his studies, the Comité Euro-International du Béton (CEB), which his university professors had recommended him for, hired him.
 There the President of the organization, Professor Jacques-Ramsay Robinson, noticed his abilities and they began to work together.

 In France, Mojabi was one of the leaders of the Union of Islamic Students Association in Europe – and was active in this group alongside Hassan Habibi, Sadeq Tabatabaei, Javad Ezhei, Karim Khodapanahi and Abolhassan Banisadr.
-After the formation of the People's Mujahedin of Iran Mojabi was familiar with some of the founders and cooperated with the organisation.
-However, although he had a deep knowledge regarding Marxism–Leninism, soon he noticed changes in the MKO's ideology and through discussions over Islamic thought realised that they had an intellectual diversion.
-So much so that according to the writings of MKO members in France, Mojabi had "maintained strong religious beliefs", and believed that there must be "moral standards" in politics.
-For this reason, he distanced himself from that organisation and upon the arrival of Imam Khomeini to Paris he advised him during his stay in Neauphle-le-Château and supported his opposition movement.
 Mojabi, in addition to Abolhassan Banisadr, Sadegh Ghotbzadeh, Mozaffar Firouz, Ahmad Ghazanfarpour were a group of Iranian residents in France who advised Khomeini.